-- High Firs Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Refer information to Carol Rennie (SENCO and Wellbeing lead); Carol will meet Family Support Worker, Pastoral TA, ELSA TA and Zone of Regulation lead to triage appropriate route for support. - Support may come in the form of: referral to regular time with pastoral TA; referral to family support for child or parents on specific issues around finance, housing, parenting; referral to ELSA group; referral to Zones of Regulation support; referral to Ed psych; paediatric referral; referral to Education Mental Health Practitioner working once a week within school. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience primarily through the RSE and PSHE curriculum and assemblies focus.
+The Flourish Together Federation has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

+- Where there are concerns regarding possible mental health problems for pupils, staff should: - Share their concerns with the Senior Leadership Team - Liaise with the FLO (Woodchurch) - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience for example in PSHE and RSHE.